Money in Politics

 Public Financing that Empowers Small Donors

-LWV Minnesota supports the public financing of elections in which candidates must abide by reasonable spending limits.
-LWV Minnesota believes that our campaign finance system should combat political corruption.
-LWV Minnesota believes that political corruption includes:
+LWVMN supports the public financing of elections in which candidates must abide by reasonable spending limits.
+LWVMN believes that our campaign finance system should combat political corruption.
+Political corruption includes:

 A candidate or officeholder agrees to vote or work in favor of a donor's interests in exchange for a campaign contribution.